 I had my first ‘proper’ Australian coffee at Third Village (Stanley Street shop) on my third day in Australia and while still feeling very jet lagged.
 And it hit the spot!
 Third Village is a first port of call for many workers in the near vicinity for a morning coffee before starting work.
 The only downside is limiting your daily caffeine intake!
 My work colleagues would limit themselves to no more than three coffees a day.
 Third Village did a promotion where they gave away vouchers for free takeaway coffee – this went down very well…

-The style and decor is ‘hipster’ – colourful murals, posters, exposed brick and a red dog sculpture by Australian contemporary artists, Gillie and Marc.
+The style and decor is ‘hipster’ – colourful murals, posters and exposed brick.
+There was also a red dog sculpture by Australian contemporary artists, Gillie and Marc, one of the sculptures from the Lost Dogs art project.
 Well, the sculpture was present when I was there.
 The downstairs dining room is a little cramped though – the upstairs room (where the dog sculpture sat in a corner) is more airy.

 Third Village also serves breakfasts, light meals and cakes / biscuits, although I tried only their toasted sandwiches to takeaway (my favourite was the pumpkin, feta and baba ganoush toastie on wonderful sourdough bread).
 I also had my first Anzac biscuit!